pcardotatgit/XDR_Workflows_and_Stuffs/readme.md

 - [SecureX Integrations](https://developer.cisco.com/learning/modules/security-securex-integrations/)
 - [SecureX Serverless Relay Modules](https://developer.cisco.com/learning/modules/securex-serverless-relay-modules/)

 We have more advanced content on this part ( workshop and code ) on this part.
-Dedicated to teams who will actively develop SecureX Integratations for production.
+Dedicated to teams who will actively develop XDR Integratations for production.

 - For those who know me, I will be happy to share this content with you.
 Ping me